Women and the environment: Women's property status and the likelihood of violence

-"World wide, physical violence by husbands against wives is estimated to range between 10% and 50% (p824)".
+Globally, "physical violence by husbands against wives is estimated to range between 10% and 50%" (p.
+824).
 It is difficult to pinpoint the causes of marital violence but economic dependence is widely acknowledged as one of the main sources.
 Land or property ownership provides women who may be experiencing marital violence with a credible exit option.
 Land ownership creates a means of production of both income and power.
 A study performed in Kerala, India examined the effects of property status and the likelihood of violence against women.
 Close to 500 women were surveyed about a number of happenings in the household such as the amount of longterm and current violence that occurred, women's ownership of the land or house, and other sociodemographic characteristics.
 The violence that occurs can be physical, such as hitting or kicking or psychological, such as threats or belittlement.
 Long-term violence, or violence that had been occurring throughout the entirety of the marriage, was experienced by 41% of women in rural households, while 27% of urban household women reported violence in various forms.
 Current violence, or violence occurring within 12 months of the time of survey was experienced by 29% in a physical capacity and 49% experienced psychological violence.

 Of all the women surveyed, 35% did not own any property and of that 35%, 49% experienced physical violence while 84% experienced psychological violence.
 The amount of violence was significantly lower in households where women owned land or property.
 According to this particular study, women's access to land and property ownership reduces the risk of spousal abuse by enhancing the livelihood of women as well as providing an escape route and means for survival if abuse begins.
 In many developing countries, where marital violence is prominent, barriers such as unequal laws and social and administrative bias keep women from owning land and property.
 A vast number of women are left out of owning immovable property (land or house) furthering their likelihood of experiencing marital violence.
-(Chowdhry).
-It can also be argued that land rights greatly shape an individuals relationship with nature and the environment.
+It can also be argued that land rights greatly shape an individual's relationship with nature and the environment.